Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Example: Bradley

 Bradley has recently been experiencing random, intrusive thoughts that he finds repulsive.
 He was recently at a party when he had what he says is his worst thought yet.
 He worries that he had an urge or a desire to rape another partygoer.
-The thought was fleeting but just the idea that it was there in the first place really triggered his fears.
+The thought was fleeting, but just the idea that it was there in the first place really triggered his fears.
 He says that he cannot stop thinking about this.
-He wonders why the thought occurred, he mentally replays what he was doing when it occurred, what he may have felt like, and wonders endlessly if he has ever had any other thoughts that were similar.
+He wonders why the thought occurred, mentally replays what he was doing when it occurred, reflects on how he may have felt, and wonders endlessly if he has ever had any other thoughts that were similar.

 Reassurance

 Last, but certainly not least, is reassurance.
-Reassurance-seeking and OCD go hand in hand.
+Reassurance-seeking and OCD can go hand in hand.
 Again, reassurance-seeking comes with that same sense of urgency and danger.
 It is done in an effort to relieve feelings of distress.
-The problem, as it is with all compulsions, is that this only provides temporary relief before doubts and obsessions creep back up time and again.
+The problem, as it is with all compulsions, is that this only provides temporary relief before doubts and obsessions creep back in.

 Information seekers look to people who they feel are well-equipped and knowledgeable to answer their concerns.
-They ask questions that can, in fact, be answered, and they accept the answer that they are given.
+They ask questions that can, in fact, be answered, and they accept the answer that they’re given.
 They want the person they ask to answer honestly.
 Information seekers can accept the truth, even if they don’t like how it makes them feel.
-They can also accept differing views, or tolerate answers that are uncertain.
+They can also accept differing views or tolerate answers that are uncertain.
 Their goal is to make an informed decision or gain new knowledge.

 Reassurance seekers, on the other hand, have a different agenda in mind, even if they don’t realize it.
 They want to feel better about a topic or a thought at the heart of their obsession.
 They usually want a certain answer—not necessarily the truth.
 Typically, they don’t ask just once, but several times.
 They can become very good at rephrasing questions in order to gain more reassurance.
 They may ask the person to repeat or rephrase their answer.
 They often will on knowing that the person providing the answer is sure, that there is no room for error, even when this is inappropriate or impossible.
 The primary objective is to feel less anxious and to neutralize their obsession.